 One common question that budding harpists often ask is about the difference between Celtic or ‘lever’ harps and concert or ‘pedal’ harps (these also sometimes are called Classical harps).
 Although the technique of playing both harps is quite similar, they have a lot of differences between them in terms of size, expense, and repertoire.

 To find out more you can watch Allan talk you through some of the main differences by watching the video on the right or reading more and checking out the chart below.

-If you are searching for harps, the first difference you will notice between lever and concert harps is the price.
+If you are searching for harps, the first difference that you will notice between lever and pedal harps is the price.
 In construction terms it’s similar to the difference between a bicycle and a car.
 Concert harps are vastly more complex than lever harps and so come with a higher price tag.

 Pedals located at the back of a concert harp change can sharpen or flatten many strings simultaneously